tgstation/auxlua/API.md

 ### \_\_sleep_flag

 This flag is used to designate that a yielding task should be put in the sleep queue instead of the yield table.
+Once auxlua determines that a task should sleep, `__sleep_flag` is cleared.

 ### \_\_set_sleep_flag(value)